uber-common/jvm-profiler/README.md

 - topicPrefix: topic prefix if using com.uber.profiling.reporters.KafkaOutputReporter.
 KafkaOutputReporter will send metrics to multiple topics with this value as the prefix for topic names.

-## TODO

-We are working on setting up CI for the project, and will allow external contributors after that.

 ## Metrics Example

 Following is an example of CPU and Memory metrics when using ConsoleOutputReporter or KafkaOutputReporter: